EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 43

-Attorney represented Plaintiff in Plaintiff’s action for defamation against Defendant.
-After Defendant’s lawyer had filed and served an answer, Attorney, at Plaintiff’s direction, hired Inv, a licensed private investigator, and instructed Inv to attempt to interview Defendant without revealing his employment.
+Attorney represented Plaintiff in Plaintiff's action for defamation against Defendant.
+After Defendant's lawyer had filed and served an answer, Attorney, at Plaintiff's direction, hired Inv, a licensed private investigator, and instructed Inv to attempt to interview Defendant without revealing his employment.
 Inv succeeded in interviewing Defendant privately and obtained an admission from Defendant that the statements Defendant had made were based solely on unsubstantiated gossip.

 Is Attorney subject to discipline for obtaining the statement from Defendant in this matter?

 a.
-No, because Attorney was following Plaintiff’s instructions.
+No, because Attorney was following Plaintiff's instructions.

 b.
-No, because the statement obtained was evidence that Defendant’s allegations were unfounded.
+No, because the statement obtained was evidence that Defendant's allegations were unfounded.

 c.
 Yes, because Attorney should have interviewed Defendant personally.